 Early Notables of the Dobsom family (pre 1700)

-More information is included under the topic Early Dobsom Notables in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) are included under the topic Early Dobsom Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dobsom family to Ireland

 Some of the Dobsom family moved to Ireland, but this topic is not covered in this excerpt.